Woven Tours

 I have always had a love for travelling and languages, have degrees in English and French, my last one was an MBA from Paris.
 I studied 6 languages and have lived in New York, London, Paris, Izmir and Auckland.
 I draw stimulation from seeing the world and all its variety, the colour of other cultures and their physical environment.
 I love to explore a city or province thoroughly rather than a whistle-stop approach.

-I have visited 46 countries and this will be my fourth trip to India.
+I have visited 46 countries and this will be my fifth trip to India.
 I intend to travel until I can no longer do it physically.

 This trip to Gujarat is definitely one of the best experiences I have ever had.